exasol/ai-lab/doc/developer_guide/developer_guide.md

 ## Design Goals

-The Data Science Sandbox (DSS) uses AWS as backend, because it provides the possibility to run the whole workflow during a ci-test.
+The Exasol AI-Lab (XAIL) uses AWS as backend, because it provides the possibility to run the whole workflow during a ci-test.

 This project uses